Automating AI Agent Deployments with OpenAI’s New Tools

 - Canary releases to 1–2 percent of traffic, monitoring errors and token use.

-Verify state changes.
-If a deployment modifies external systems, include checks that confirm the change and an automatic rollback if checks fail.
+Check state changes.
+If a deployment modifies external systems, include checks that confirm the change and an automatic rollback if those checks fail.

 Troubleshooting Common Issues in OpenAI Automation

-When things go wrong, follow a short triage:
+When things go wrong, keep the triage short:

 - Reproduce with a local mock.
 If it fails locally, fix the logic.